-- Run the simulation by clicking the Run All button .
+1. Run the simulation by clicking the Run All button >.

 Observe the sine signal output in the waveform.
-The Wave window can be unlocked from Main window layout to view it as standalone. - 2.
-Click the Float button in the title bar of the Waveform Configuration window. - 3.
-Display the whole time spectrum in the Waveform window by clicking the Zoom Fit button Notice that the low frequency sine output is incorrect.
+The Wave window can be unlocked from Main window layout to view it as standalone.

+- 2. Click the Float button in the title bar of the Waveform Configuration window. - 3.
+Click the Zoom Fit button X to display the whole time spectrum in the Waveform Configuration window.

+Notice that the low frequency sine output is incorrect.
 You can view the waveform in detail by zooming into the Waveform window.
 When you zoom into the waveform, you can use the horizontal and vertical scroll bars to pan down the full waveform.